-John Hey takes up the challenge of fly fishing on some of Canterbury’s larger rivers
+John Hey takes up the challenge of fly fishing on larger rivers

 Fly Fishing Big Canterbury Rivers

 By late summer most small rivers and streams are well past their best, through low water and being over fished.
-Most anglers choose to fish medium or small sized streams where they can spot and stalk their fish, moving into position behind the fish to make the cast.
+Most anglers choose fly fishing on medium or small sized streams where they can spot and stalk their fish, moving into position behind the fish to make the cast.
 This is quite challenging on big water.

 Once you learn the fundamentals of fishing these larger waters, like me, you will find that big rivers have some of the best fly fishing.
 It takes time to learn about fishing big waters, so when the Waitaki Lakes went into decline I had to find greener pastures and at this time of the year the best water was in the bigger rivers such as the Rakaia and Waitaki.
 Ask the salmon anglers up-river most of them would have caught trout from time to time.